-- Deliberate and significant refusal to carry out a reasonable, lawful and safe instruction or the normal agreed defined duties of the post - Significant gross negligence in failing to attend or carry out the agreed duties of the post - Persistent and / or substantial failure to follow procedures, regulations and policies either by deliberate act or omission - Serious and / or persistent acts of harassment, bullying or victimisation of other employees - Acts which amount to wilful discrimination or incitement to discriminate - Serious and / or unlawful breach of confidentiality or data protection obligations - Serious breach of the School's Code of Conduct, Part 2 of the Teachers' Standards or any other relevant professional standard or guidance - Making a false or vexatious allegation against another member(s) of the School community - Serious instances of abusive / offensive language or behaviour towards a member of the School community - Acts which are incompatible with the ethos of the School, or in the case of Church Schools, its religious character - Serious insubordination undermining the authority of senior staff - Serious misuse of the internet or inappropriate use of email and social media, including deliberately accessing or sharing pornographic, offensive or obscene material or malicious, defamatory or abusive communication via social media / emails
+- Deliberate and significant refusal to carry out a reasonable, lawful and safe instruction or the normal agreed defined duties of the post - Significant gross negligence in failing to attend or carry out the agreed duties of the post - Persistent and / or substantial failure to follow procedures, regulations and policies either by deliberate act or omission - Serious and / or persistent acts of harassment, bullying or victimisation of others. - Acts which are of an inappropriate discriminatory nature, including willful discrimination or incitement to discriminate - Breach of confidentiality including sharing personal / sensitive information or disclosing operational / employment / pupil matters inappropriately - Serious and / or unlawful breach of confidentiality or data protection obligations - Serious breach of the School's Code of Conduct, Part 2 of the Teachers' Standards or any other relevant professional standard or guidance

-Persistent unauthorised absence.
+- Making a false or vexatious allegation against another member(s) of the School community - Serious instances of abusive / offensive language or behaviour towards a member of the School community - Acts which are incompatible with the ethos of the School, or in the case of Church Schools, its religious character - Serious insubordination undermining the authority others - Serious misuse of the internet or inappropriate use of email and social media, including deliberately accessing or sharing pornographic, offensive or obscene material or malicious, defamatory or abusive communication via social media / emails - Persistent unauthorised absence.